 The Disk WORD hub has freewheel threading on the drive side for standard BMX style freewheels, and a 6 bolt ISO rotor mount.

 The flanges are canted towards the rim reducing spoke stress.
-Spoke hole counts are 28, 32 and 36, and the spoke holes are chamfered to reduce stress on the head and elbow of the spoke.
+Spoke hole counts are 28 or 32, and the spoke holes are chamfered to reduce stress on the head and elbow of the spoke.

 Made with pride in Chico, California.